 Liquor licence freeze for parts of city of Sydney

 A liquor licence freeze is active in the Kings Cross precinct and the Oxford St/Darlinghurst precinct.
 Click here for more information before applying for a new licence or a licence amendment in these areas.

-Bars that do not provide gaming or sell takeaway alcohol are able to obtain a special type of hotel licence – known as a general bar hotel licence.
+Bars that do not propose to provide gaming or sell takeaway liquor can apply for either a general bar licence or a small bar licence.
 Where the primary product or service is the provision of entertainment to patrons, venues can apply for an on-premises licence.

 When opening a small bar you must first determine whether development consent is required for the proposed premises.
 It is recommended that you check with your local council.

 Hotel licences apply to premises where the primary purpose is the sale and supply of alcohol.
 This includes a variety of hotel venues (including accommodation hotels), as well as small and large bars.

 - Hotel licensees can have takeaway alcohol sales if their licence conditions allow.